Working to ensure access for all…

 Any person with a disability, qualified under the Americans with Disabilities Act (ADA), or their designated representative may file a grievance if they believe a violation relating to the ADA or the 1973 Rehabilitation Act has occurred.
 The grievance should be filed within thirty (30) days of the alleged violation if possible.

 Filing a grievance

 To file an ADA grievance, please contact Accessibility Coordinator Amanda Noyes (803.734.8675 | email@example.com) with the following information:

 - Nature of the alleged violation

 - Other specific information related to the incident

-The SCAC’s Equity and Access Committee will review the grievance within 30 days of submission to determine appropriate next steps.
-The committee will provide a written response that will explain the position of SCAC and offer options for resolution of the complaint.
+The SCAC’s accessibility coordinator will review the grievance within 30 days of submission to determine appropriate next steps and will provide a written response that will explain the position of SCAC and offer options for resolution of the complaint.